jaedi/PHP-CRUD-OOP-PRACTICE/README.md

 - Create high quality code.
 - Improve and get used to in using Git/Github workflow.

+### *Journal/Diary/Documentation/Comments about this project*
+- While developing this project, I recalled essential things in software development.
+- I normally use a framework in development (Laravel), now I understood Laravel better and how it's structure and architecture work.

-# ‘You don’t learn to walk by following rules.
+> # ‘You don’t learn to walk by following rules.
 You learn by doing, and by falling over.’ –Richard Branson